-Regulation and Other Constraints on the Horizon
+B. Regulation and Other Constraints on the Horizon

-Interior Department
+1. Interior Department

-In one of the Biden administration's most consequential moves upon taking office, the U.S. Department of the Interior imposed a temporary moratorium on new oil and gas leases on federal lands and offshore, citing the need for a comprehensive review of the program to assess its climate change impacts.

-Following a barrage of lawsuits brought by states and industry, the U.S. District Court for the Western District of Louisiana issued a preliminary injunction in June that prevents the DOI from implementing the moratorium while litigation continues.
-In response, the department issued a statement announcing the resumption of on- and offshore leasing, but confirming that it is appealing the preliminary injunction to the U.S. Court of Appeals for the Fifth Circuit.

-Through the statement, the DOI asserted its perceived concerns with the federal leasing program, claiming contributions to "significant greenhouse gas emissions and growing climate and community impacts," as well as other environmental and social harms.
-Finally, the department reiterated its plans to conduct a programmatic analysis of the federal leasing program while it continues "to exercise the authority and discretion provided under the law to conduct leasing in a manner that takes into account the program's many deficiencies."

-The statement signals a potentially drastic reduction in the number of new lease sales and issuances under the Biden administration, as well as increased royalty rates and reformed lease terms that take into account the broader climate impacts of oil and gas production, and an updated view on the DOI's stewardship responsibilities.
+In one of the Biden-Harris administration's most consequential moves upon taking office, the U.S. Department of the Interior (DOI) imposed a temporary moratorium on new oil and gas leases on federal lands and offshore, citing the need for a comprehensive review of the program to assess its climate change impacts.
+Following a barrage of lawsuits brought by states and industry, a Louisiana district court issued a preliminary injunction in June that prevents DOI from implementing the moratorium while litigation continues.
+In response, DOI issued a statement announcing the resumption of on- and offshore leasing but confirming that it is appealing the preliminary injunction to the 5th Circuit Court of Appeals.
+Through the statement, DOI asserted its perceived concerns with the federal leasing program, claiming contributions to "significant greenhouse gas emissions and growing climate and community impacts," as well as other environmental and social harms.
+Finally, DOI reiterated its plans to conduct a "programmatic analysis" of the federal leasing program while it continues "to exercise the authority and discretion provided under the law to conduct leasing in a manner that takes into account the program's many deficiencies."
+The statement signals a potentially drastic reduction in the number of new lease sales and issuances under the Biden-Harris administration, as well as increased royalty rates and reformed lease terms that take into account the broader climate impacts of oil and gas production and an updated view on the DOI's stewardship responsibilities.

 With respect to coal production, Interior Secretary Deb Haaland issued an order in April signaling the agency's possible intention to formally reinstate a moratorium on new coal leases on federal lands.
-The DOI followed through on that order in August with a formal notice of intent to review the federal coal leasing program.

-The department has not approved the sale of a new coal lease since the Biden administration took office.
+DOI followed through on that order in August with a formal notice of intent to review the federal coal leasing program.
+DOI has not approved the sale of a new coal lease since the Biden-Harris administration took office.
 The notice points to more of the same in the near future, along with potentially increased royalty rates over a longer horizon.
 The notice of intent also signals a heightened focus on climate, socioeconomic, cultural, trade and tribal considerations, all of which may influence the future of coal leasing under the Biden-Harris administration.

-EPA
+2. EPA

-The EPA also plays an integral role in implementing the Biden administration's climate plans.
-Among other regulatory proposals currently in progress, the agency plans to propose new regulations setting standards for existing oil and gas operations that cover virtually all of the sector's segments.

-A recent Methane Detection Technology Workshop signals some of the technological advancements upon which those standards - which we expect to be more stringent than existing standards - will be based.
-These include satellite detection of emissions, the use of aerial and visual tools, sensors and monitors, and leak simulation technology.
+EPA also plays an integral role in implementing the Biden-Harris administration's climate plans.
+Among other regulatory proposals currently in progress, in September the Agency plans to propose new regulations setting standards for existing oil and gas operations that cover virtually all of the sector's segments.
+A recent "Methane Detection Technology Workshop" signals some of the technological advancements upon which those standards-which we expect to be more stringent than existing standards-will be based.
+These include satellite detection of emissions, the use of aerial and visual tools, sensors and monitors and leak simulation technology.

-Taxation
+3. Taxation

 Also looming is Biden's plan to replace subsidies for fossil fuel companies with incentives for production of clean energy, as a way to pay for his infrastructure plan.
-The Made in America Tax Plan did not specify which tax breaks for fossil fuel companies would be targeted.
+The "Made In America" tax plan did not specify which tax breaks for fossil fuel companies would be targeted.
 Intangible drilling costs, which allow producers to deduct most costs from drilling new wells, could be on the chopping block.
 According to the Joint Committee on Taxation, a nonpartisan congressional panel, eliminating the deduction could generate \$13 billion in additional tax revenue from the industry over 10 years.

-Enforcement
+4. Enforcement